 DEFAULT AND TERMINATION

-Immediate termination.
+Immediate Termination.
 CIMGC may immediately terminate the Agreement upon giving notice to the Supplier where:

-the Supplier is adjudged bankrupt, makes a general assignment for the benefit of its creditors or a receiver is appointed on account of the Supplier’s insolvency;
+The Supplier is adjudged bankrupt, makes a general assignment for the benefit of its creditors or a receiver is appointed on account of the Supplier’s insolvency;

-the Supplier, prior to or after executing the Agreement, makes a material misrepresentation or omission or provides materially inaccurate information to CIMGC;
+The Supplier, prior to or after executing the Agreement, makes a material misrepresentation or omission or provides materially inaccurate information to CIMGC;

-the Supplier undergoes a change in control which adversely affects the Supplier’s ability to satisfy some or all of its obligations under the Agreement;
+The Supplier undergoes a change in control which adversely affects the Supplier’s ability to satisfy some or all of its obligations under the Agreement;

-the Supplier subcontracts for the provision of part or all of the Services or assigns the Agreement without first obtaining the written approval of CIMGC;
+The Supplier subcontracts for the provision of part or all of the Services or assigns the Agreement without first obtaining the written approval of CIMGC;

-the Supplier is subjected to a labour dispute or disruption that impacts its ability to perform its obligations hereunder;
+The Supplier is subjected to a labour dispute or disruption that impacts its ability to perform its obligations hereunder;

-the Supplier’s acts or omissions constitute a substantial failure of performance;
+The Supplier’s acts or omissions constitute a substantial failure of performance;

-the Games are cancelled for whatever reason (which is independent of the force majeure clause in Section 37); or
+The Games are cancelled for whatever reason (which is independent of the force majeure clause in Section 37); or

-the Supplier breaches any provision with respect to confidentiality and PIPEDA (if applicable) of this Agreement.
+The Supplier breaches any provision with respect to confidentiality and PIPEDA (if applicable) of this Agreement.